 |44,007 words and 197 pages comprised the final manuscript|

 Thank you so much to everyone who has reached out to me about my book.
-I’ve had quite a few emails with lots of questions about writing a book, so I thought that I would dedicate today’s post to help those of you aspiring writers at the beginning of your book writing journey.
+I’ve had quite a few emails with lots of questions about publishing a book, so I thought that I would dedicate today’s post to help those of you aspiring writers at the beginning of your book writing journey.
 I hope you find these helpful.

 This is the most important.
 You are going to spending countless hours on writing, editing, and proofing the book over and over again.
 If you love it, this entire process will always be exciting.